bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add or overwrite an exercise for a specific client
+1. User requests to add or overwrite an exercise for a specific client.
-2. FitBook updates the client's exercise information and displays a success message
+2. FitBook updates the client's exercise information and displays a success message.
-3. Use case ends
+3. Use case ends.

 **Extensions**